 Response: The proposed development will not create any new streets.
-The slight increase in the width of Tannler Drive right-of-way will allow for a 13' travel lane, 9' parking, 6" curb, 8' wide curb tight sidewalk, and 6" clear behind sidewalk.
+The slight increase in the width of Tannler Drive right-of-way will allow for a 13-foot wide travel lane, 9-foot wide parking lane, 6-inch curb, 8-foot wide curb tight sidewalk, and 6-inches clear space behind sidewalk.
 No planting strip is proposed with this cross section to minimize the impact to existing adjacent slopes.
 Street trees will be provided in tree grates along the widened sidewalk, consistent with CDC Section 54.030.
 Additional right-of-way width may be dedicated at locations were LIDA facilities are required for stormwater management along Tannler Drive for new impervious area from the curb tight sidewalks.
-In these areas, 6' wide LIDA facilities will be located between the curb and sidewalk, creating a length of "planter strip" area.
+In these areas, 6-foot wide LIDA facilities will be located between the curb and sidewalk, creating a length of "planter strip" area.